asnassif/Digital-Wealth-Manager/README.md

 ## Application Use Case:

-To provide any individual ivestor with the same type of investment advise/recommendations , which a Wealth Manager could provide His clients with.
+To provide any individual ivestor with the same type of investment advise/recommendations , which a Wealth Manager could provide Her /His clients with.

 The advantages of this App over real Wealth Manager are mainly:
 `availability 24/7`,